-Try as she might, your child can't seem to make it through the night without bedwetting.
-You're frustrated, she's frustrated.
+Try as they might, your child can't seem to make it through the night without bedwetting.
+You're frustrated, they're frustrated.
 You're worried that something may be seriously wrong.

 Usually, bedwetting is outgrown with time and rarely is anything seriously wrong.
 Sometimes, though, medical help is needed.
 Here are some answers to many of the questions you may have about incontinence in children.